 Example 1: You have multiple distinct geographical markets and want to compare the importance of those markets for each search field you look at.

-→ Save a Preset for each of the geographical markets and choose them in the bar chart widget.
+Step 1: Save a preset for each of the geographical markets and choose them in the bar chart widget.

-→ Now switch the main search field by choosing different Insights Presets, or by simply changing its definition, and compare how these search fields are represented across your geographical markets.
+Step 2: Now switch the main search field by choosing different Insights presets, or by simply changing its definition, and compare how these search fields are represented across your geographical markets.

 Example 2: You have a set of factors or market trends that you want to compare for different technologies you are looking at.

-→ Save a Preset for each of the factors or market trends.
+Step 1: Save a preset for each of the factors or market trends.

-→ Now switch between different technologies, e.g. by using the casual search.
-You can now compare the overlaps between the technology you are currently looking at and the different market trends you have added to the Insights Presets bar chart.
+Step 2: Now switch between different technologies, e.g. by using the casual search.
+You can now compare the overlaps between the technology you are currently looking at and the different market trends you have added to the Insights presets bar chart.